 On the back cover, a series of mechanical heads and faces, samples of the many technical drawings you will find in this book.
 Clockwise from upper left: Gustave Vichy’s head of a French Peasant, showing eye blinks and flexible lower lip.
 Rixford Studio’s Judy, with hinged jaw and horns.
 Rixford Studio’s all-directional rolling eyeballs with blinkers.
 Jim Kroupa’s eye-roll and blinker assembly.
 Dan Lavender’s ventriloquist figure head mechanism with control stick.
 Japanese Bunraku puppet Kiyohime, a pretty maiden transformed into a monster by a dropping lower face section, and reversing eyeballs.
 Ellen Rixford’s Goddess of Heaven, a double-faced puppet with interior light and masks.

-Figures in the Fourth Dimension has been purchased in over twenty-five countries, including: The United States, the United Kingdom (England and Scotland), Ireland, Canada, Australia, New Zealand, France, Belgium, Germany, The Netherlands, Switzerland, Italy, Norway, Sweden, Finland, Iceland, Czechoslovakia, South Africa, Israel, Turkey, Iran, Brazil, Argentina, Japan, Taiwan, Hong Kong, and The Virgin Islands.
+Figures in the Fourth Dimension has been purchased in over thirty countries, including: The United States, the United Kingdom (England and Scotland), Ireland, Canada, Australia, New Zealand, France, Belgium, Germany, Spain, Italy, The Netherlands, Switzerland, Norway, Sweden, Finland, Iceland, Czechoslovakia, South Africa, Israel, Turkey, Iran, Saudia Arabia, Brazil, Argentina, Japan, Taiwan, Hong Kong, South Korea and The Virgin Islands.

 Figures in the Fourth Dimension was printed in a limited edition.
 Many have already been sold to libraries, galleries, museums, academic institutions and individuals.